FOREX-Aussie falls after RBA minutes, pound pauses

 The dollar inched a touch higher but overall looked pinned to a narrow range by caution ahead of this week's U.S. Federal Reserve meeting and concern about escalating violence in Iraq.

 Against the euro the greenback has struggled to build on an almost five cent surge in the aftermath of action by the European Central Bank two weeks ago to loosen monetary conditions and stimulate a still-moribund euro zone economy.
-The euro was last trading at $1.3568.
-Save for some minimal volatility around German ZEW data, it traded broadly flat.
+The euro was last trading at $1.3560, flat on the day.

 The Fed, meanwhile, is expected to announce a further reduction in its monthly bond purchasing programme, but most market participants do not expect a U.S. interest rate hike until mid-2015.